BogdanKandra/gan-augmentation/README.md

     - `export GIT_PYTHON_REFRESH=quiet` (On Linux)
     - `set GIT_PYTHON_REFRESH=quiet` (On Windows)
 - Start a local MLflow tracking server (from the project root): `mlflow server --host 127.0.0.1 --port 8080`
+- Run the `test_gpu_functionality.ipynb` notebook for testing whether a GPU is available, and if PyTorch has access to it
 - Run the `train_classifier.ipynb` notebook for retraining any of the classifiers
 - Run the `train_generator.ipynb` notebook for retraining any of the generators
 - Open the MLflow UI at http://127.0.0.1:8080 to view the training results